ava-labs/avalanchego/vms/platformvm/service.md

   will be empty.
 - changes can not be made into the subnet until `locktime` is in the past.
-- `subnetTransformationTxID` is the ID of the transaction that changed the subnet into a elastic one, for when this was change was performed.
+- `subnetTransformationTxID` is the ID of the transaction that changed the subnet into a elastic one, for when this change was performed.

 **Example Call:**